nats-io/nats-architecture-and-design/adr/ADR-32.md

 the processing to go as fast as the client has selected by options on the read call.

-Client may want some way to drain the buffer or iterator without pulling messages, so that the client can cleanly stop without leaving many messages un-acked.
+Client may want some way to `drain()` the buffer or iterator without pulling messages, so that the client can cleanly stop without leaving many messages un-acked.

+##### Options

+- `max_messages?: number` - max number of messages to return
+- `expires: number` - amount of time to wait for the request to expire (required)
+- `max_bytes?: number` - max number of bytes to return
+- `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat
+- `threshold_messages?: number` - hint for the number of messages that should trigger a low watermark on the client, and influence it to request more messages.
+Default 20% of `max_messages`.
+- `threshold_bytes?: number` - hint for the number of messages that should trigger a low watermark on the client, and influence it to request more data.
+  Default 20% of `max_bytes`.

+Note that while `max_messages` and `max_bytes` are described as optional at least one of them is required.

+Note that when specifying both `batch` and `max_bytes`, `max_bytes` will take precedence.
+This means that if all messages exceed the specified `max_bytes` no message will be yielded by the server

 #### Info

 An optional operation that returns the consumer info.
 Note that depending on the context (a consumer that is exported across account) the JS API to retrieve the info on the consumer may not be available.

 #### Delete

 An optional operation that allows deleting the consumer.
 Note that depending on the context (a consumer that is exported across account) the JS API to delete the consumer may not be available.

 ## Consequences